Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: Introducing Linear Implication Types

 \begin{proof} By induction on the structure of the expression \(e\).

 If \(e\) is a template $T$, the assumption that the typing environment is empty implies that $T$ contains no type variable and hence is a value.

-If $e$ is a case expression, by the induction hypothesis either the evaluation of the condition makes progress, or the condition is a value and the case expression is reduced to one of the two branches.
+If $e$ is a case expression, by the induction hypothesis, either the evaluation of the condition makes progress, or the condition is a value, and the case expression is reduced to one of the two branches (logically trivial case analysis).

 If $e$ is an application $(e_1\, e_2)$ and \(e_1\) is a value, \(e_1\) must be a $\lambda$-atom because $e$ is well-typed.
-If \(e_2\) is a value as well, then $(e_1\, e_2)$ is a \(\beta\)-redex; otherwise, by the induction hypothesis \(e_2 \reduces e_2'\) and hence \((e_1\, e_2) \reduces\ (e_1\, e_2')\).
-If \(e_1\) is not a value, by the induction hypothesis \(e_1 \reduces e_1'\) and hence \(e \reduces (e_1'\,e_2)\). \end{proof}
+If \(e_2\) is a value as well, then $(e_1\, e_2)$ is a \(\beta\)-redex; otherwise, by the induction hypothesis \(e_2 \reducesp{P} e_2'\) and hence \((e_1\, e_2) \reducesp{P}\ (e_1\, e_2')\).
+If \(e_1\) is not a value, by the induction hypothesis \(e_1 \reducesp{P} e_1'\) and hence \(e \reducesp{P} (e_1'\,e_2)\). \end{proof}

-\begin{corollary}[Type Soundness] If \(\emptyset \vdash e : \tau\) and \(e \> \lto_{\mathtt{val}}^* \> e'\) with \(e'\) normal (no further steps), then \(e'\) is a value of type \(\tau\). \end{corollary}
+\begin{corollary}[Type Soundness] If \(\emptyset \vdash_P e : \tau\) and \(e \reducespstar{P} e'\) with \(e'\) normal (no further steps), then \(e'\) is a value of type \(\tau\). \end{corollary}

 \begin{proof} Follows from repeated application of \Cref{theorem-preservation-subject-reduction} and \Cref{theorem-progress}. \end{proof}